 - Identification of strengths and difficulties

 Assessment will highlight an individual’s strengths, which can then be incorporated into the activities to be taught.
 Using an individual’s strengths can assist in making tasks more achievable and realistic, which then motivates them to persist with tasks.

 Assessment often reveals an individual’s interests.
-Many children and young people with autism have specialist interests which can be included in activities, therefore making the tasks more relevant and motivating.
+Many autistic children and young people have specialist interests which can be included in activities, therefore making the tasks more relevant and motivating.